3 days on a budget

 So, if you read at the beginning of this year –My 30 before 30 list – on there I said I wanted to go to Amsterdam.
 Well, my friends – I did just that! how bloody exciting.

-I decided to take my boyfriend over for a wee weekend for his birthday, as we both had never been before but had wanted to go for a LONG time.
+I decided to take my boyfriend over for a wee budget friendly weekend (gotta save that coin) for his birthday, as we both had never been before but had wanted to go for a LONG time.
 It ended up being a great wee weekend away.

 I wanted to share some tips for how to do Amsterdam cheaply if, like me, You need to / want to do it on a rather small budget.

 The Stunning Canals

 Okay so let’s get the beautiful canals, out the way as it were.
 We have all seen the photos of how beautiful the canals are.
 And they are just as stunning in real life.
 Exploring the canals is a great way to see the city and not spend any money.
 We pretty much walked the whole time we were there (totally racked up those sweet 10,000 steps +.)
 That’s until we learnt about the trams (which I will mention further down)

 I think it’s just a BEAUT way to see the city, and I would highly recommend doing it, especially on your first day there.
 On our first day there from just wandering the canals, we walked 15km + steps, which is pretty good I’d say.

 It’s a great thing to do on the first day, you get to see lots of the city, you get your bearings for where everything is.
 It also gives you a chance to scout out the main pubs, cafes and restaurants on the canal side.